DataTalksClub/data-engineering-zoomcamp/cohorts/2025/01-docker-terraform/homework.md

 ## Question 5.
 Three biggest pickup zones

-Which where the top pickup locations with over 13,000 in `total_amount` (across all trips) for 2019-10-18?
+Which were the top pickup locations with over 13,000 in `total_amount` (across all trips) for 2019-10-18?

 Consider only `lpep_pickup_datetime` when filtering by date.